onmax/nimiq-awesome/src/apps.md

 ### Games

 - [NimWorld](https://world.nimpowered.com/) (Unknown): A pixel war / million dollar page on a world map powered by Nimiq blockchain
 - [Nimtris](https://nimtris.com/) ([@Eligioo](https://github.com/Eligioo)): Nimtris is a fun way to introduce people to Nimiq and cryptocurrencies.
-Set up an account and start earning some NIM by playing a Tetris-like game.d
+Set up an account and start earning some NIM by playing a Tetris-like game.
 - [Nimiq Sunset Cyberspace](https://play.google.com/store/src/details?id=com.nimiqsunsetcyberspace&hl=de&gl=US) ([@albermonte](https://github.com/albermonte)): Score points, beat your own records and earn as many NIM as you can!
 - [Nimiq 2048](https://2048.nimiq.com/) ([@maestroi](https://github.com/maestroi)): A Nimiq-themed version of the popular 2048 game.